 Joan Durbeyfield Quotes in Tess of the d'Urbervilles

 The Tess of the d'Urbervilles quotes below are all either spoken by Joan Durbeyfield or refer to Joan Durbeyfield.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Books edition of Tess of the d'Urbervilles published in 2003.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Books edition of Tess of the d'Urbervilles published in 2003.).

 Chapter 4 Quotes